Do you play the ukulele?

 About five years ago, the instrument saw a resurgence of interest.
 Ukuleles now dominate the how to section on YouTube, and many groups are meeting up for jam sessions now.

 Knowing this, you need to be able to set yourself apart as a ukulele player.
-One way you can do this is to know more about the instrument than anyone else.
+One way you can do this is to know more facts about the ukulele than anyone else.
 Read on for more.

 1. You Might Not Want This Kind of Uke